Skip to content

 Arshad et al. 2020 — Cd, Cr, Fe, Ni, Pb in 63 cosmetic products, Pakistan

 This study quantifies cadmium, chromium, iron, nickel, and lead in 63 brand-level cosmetic products (in triplicate, 189 measurements total) from three Pakistani markets across six product categories: lotions, foundations, whitening creams, lipsticks, hair dyes, and sunblock creams.
 Sunblock creams carry the highest Ni, Pb, and Cr concentrations (7.99±0.36, 6.37±0.05, 0.43±0.01 mg/kg respectively); lipsticks carry the highest Fe (12.0±1.8 mg/kg); lotions carry the highest Cd (0.26±0.02 mg/kg).
 Health-risk assessment uses USEPA Margin of Safety (MoS), Hazard Quotient (HQ), Hazard Index (HI), and Lifetime Cancer Risk (LCR).
-MoS, HQ, and HI stay within permissible limits for lotions and sunblocks across all five metals; LCR exceeds the permissible limit in every cosmetic product category EXCEPT lipsticks, signalling potential carcinogenic risk from regular long-term use.
-This is the most comprehensive Cat 2 cosmetic-occurrence source ingested to date and the only one covering sunblock as a primary measurement.
+MoS, HQ, and HI exceed permissible limits in lotions and sunblock creams for Cd, Cr, and Pb (MoS <100; HQ and HI >1); the remaining four categories (hair dye, foundation, whitening cream, lipstick) stay within limits.
+LCR exceeds the permissible limit in every cosmetic product category EXCEPT lipsticks, signalling potential carcinogenic risk from regular long-term use.

 Key numbers